tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 network resolver or an accessible DoH server) to discover if there is an equivalent DoH server for `foo.resolver.example.com`.

+# Optimizations

+To avoid periods of unencrypted resolution, clients SHOULD repeat the discovery query at least several seconds before the current SVCB record expires.
+To reduce server load, idle clients MAY defer repeating discovery until there is a pending query, and SHOULD delay the pending query until after discovery completes.

+When the client has performed Opportunistic Discovery ({{bootstrapping}}) and is using an Equivalent Encrypted Resolver on the same private IP address as the Unencrypted Resolver, it MAY use the SVCB record for its full TTL, without the 5 minute limit.

 # Deployment Considerations

 Resolver deployments that support DEER are advised to consider the following